pitivi/pitivi/docs/Bug_reporting.md

 PITIVI_DEBUG=5 GST_DEBUG=ges:5 bin/pitivi > debug.log 2>&1;
 ```

-Some additional tips:

--   When using GST\_DEBUG, the resulting logs will most likely be too
+> When using GST\_DEBUG, the resulting logs will most likely be too
-    big to be attached to a bug report directly.
+> big to be attached to a bug report directly.
 Instead, compress them
-    (in gzip, bzip2 or lzma format) before attaching them to a bug
+> (in gzip, bzip2 or lzma format) before attaching them to a bug report.
-    report.

 # Python performance profiling